lexara-prime-ai/PIPE_VIEWER/README.md

 > cargo build
 ```

-## Cat a the file then pipe the bytes to pipe-viewer
+## Cat the file then pipe the bytes to pipe-viewer
 ```shell
 > cat myfile | target/release/pipeviewer > myfile2
 ```